siddhartha-gadgil/automating-mathematics/content/posts/solving-pappus.md

 Thanks to some very nice work done by Anand Tadipatri after he read the [previous post]({{< ref "/posts/proving-by-solving.md" >}}) on proving theorems using SMT solvers, we find that in a sense the theorem of Pappus can be __solved__ (but, so far at least, in some sense not __proved__) by __Z3__  &mdash; a happier conclusion than last time.
 I make this precise below, assuming the reader is familiar with the [previous post]({{< ref "/posts/proving-by-solving.md" >}}).
 <!--more-->

 Anand Tadipatri formulated in Z3 [Menelaus's Theorem](https://en.wikipedia.org/wiki/Menelaus%27s_theorem), a basic Euclidean geometry result.
-When run Z3 instantly proved the result.
+As usual, this was formulated as a _satisfiability problem_ contradicting the statement, so `unsat` (not satisfiable) as the answer means the result is true.
+When run Z3 instantly solved the satisfiability problem with `unsat` as the answer.
 He shared his code, which I checked ran instantly, and I am confident is correct.

 But there was a twist to the tale.
-When I used the same setup in my code, Z3 failed to prove this (when running for about 10 minutes).
-Some experimentation revealed the crucial difference between the two programs &mdash; I was asking for a proof.
+When I used the same setup in my code, Z3 failed to solve the problem (when running for about 10 minutes).
+Some experimentation revealed the crucial difference between the two programs &mdash; I was asking for a proof, rather than just an answer.

 ## Speed versus certainty